HappyMan113/apex-legends-weapon-stat-analysis/README.md

       were standing still, and I (the player) was strafing back and forth to try to take into account fire spread.
 Accuracy was calculated simply as the interpolated value between the two nearest accuracy data points.
+      - For 160m measurements, for most weapons I figured the fire spread would still be taken into account with me standing still, so I stood still and crouched in most cases (probably should redo this for closer distances in the future).
 2) The mean of these mean values is then calculated.
 3) This becomes the metric which determines which weapons are "best".